Saturday, June 8, 2024

 All photos/drawings are by Ernie Eaton

-The upper trusses (Overhang Truss Rods) are comprised of 1/2" by 2" flat bar that passes through notches in the window posts and rests on cast iron towers (Overhang Truss Rod Struts) above each car bolster end.
+The upper trusses (Overhang Truss Rods) are comprised of a one-half inch, by 2" flat bar, that passes through notches in the window posts and rests on cast iron towers (Overhang Truss Rod Struts) above each car bolster end.
 The bar stock is bent at a 150-degree angle and ends about 30" from the bend.
 (A) 1 1/8" round bar is forge-welded to the bar stock.
 This round rod passes through the holes in the wood side sill, and a cast iron anchor casting that applies the lifting force to the underside of the wood sill.
 The end of each rod is threaded and a nut is used to adjust truss tension.
 The entire assembly is approximately 424 inches (35 ft.
 4 inches) long.
 This trus assembly is used to transfer some of the weight from each compartment end to the bolsters.
 The bolsters are in turn supported by the trucks.

 35' Overhang Truss Rod